blicc-org/blicc/README.md

 # Blicc

-Blicc is a lightweight, user-friendly and secure data visualization platform.
+Blicc is a lightweight, user-friendly and secure data monitoring platform.

 ## Docs